Ambitious156288/chess-app/README.md

   <a href="@TODO -> LIVE_PREVIEW"><img width="728" src="https://res.cloudinary.com/draikc6a4/image/upload/v1702437459/chess-app/README/chess-app-work-in-progress_lyghmq.png" alt="chess-app"></a>

+# 🤖 What I've Learned

+The section aims to showcase the most significant challenges faced during this project.

+### 🎨 Technologies Explored:

+- **_Next.js, Express.js (work in progress 💪):_** Explored these frameworks extensively for building user interfaces and server.
+- **_Chess.js:_** Utilized Chess.js library for managing chess game logic and moves.
+- **_Websockets (work in progress 💪):_** Explored and implemented real-time communication for multiplayer functionalities using Socket.io.

+### 🚀 Learning Through Challenges:

+- **_Problem-solving Skills:_** Faced various roadblocks that enhanced my problem-solving skills in web development.
+- <b>Project Structure:</b> Gained insights into organizing and structuring larger projects efficiently.

+### 🛫 Challenges Overcome:

+- **_Real-time communication implementation (work in progress 💪):_** Understanding and implementing Websockets for multiplayer functionality was a steep learning curve.
+- **_Game Logic and State Management:_** Managing the game state and implementing features like setting Stockfish engine to blindfold chess mode and webbworkers were challenging aspects.

+The project's journey has been instrumental in enhancing my technical skills and problem-solving abilities, providing hands-on experience in implementing real-time communication and game mechanics.

+# 🙌 Built With

+Major frameworks and libraries used:

+- Next.js
+- Express.js
+- chess.js
+- react-chessboard
+- webworkers
+- socket.io

 # 🤸 Quickstart

 Setting up your project locally.
 To get a local copy up and running follow these simple steps.